 The other end of the shields must be left open and insulated from any other conductor.
 Do not run shielded signal wires with other wires carrying large currents.
-See Application Note 50532, EMI Control for Electronic Governing Systems, for more information.
+See Woodward application note 50532, EMI Control in Electronic Governing Systems, for more information.